timstarkk/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Same portfolio tailored for smaller screens and window sizes
+Same as Basic-Portfolio.
+Responsive to smaller screens and window sizes